tdurouchoux/dsview_vault/topics/Concept/Data Drift Monitoring.md

 type: Concept
 ---

-The practice of monitoring changes in data distribution over time, which can affect model performance.
+The practice of tracking changes in data distribution over time to ensure model performance remains consistent.